Is Exchangeability better than I.I.D to handle Data Distribution Shifts while Pooling Data for Data-scarce Medical image segmentation?: Experiments

 We begin by detailing the experimental setup, including datasets, architectures, and a novel triple-negative breast cancer segmentation dataset.
 Sec \ref{sec:quantitative} \ref{sec:ablation} show how Feature Discrepancy Loss improves segmentation across datasets.
 In Sec \ref{data_dilemma}, we demonstrate its effectiveness in preserving performance despite distributional shifts.

-\textbf{Setup.} We conduct experiments using four datasets: the TNBC dataset \cite{naylor2018segmentation} with histopathology images featuring dense glandular tissues and indistinct boundaries; the MonuSeg dataset \cite{kumar2019multi}, which includes Hematoxylin and Eosin-stained histopathology images; and a novel US-TNBC dataset comprising 15 ultrasound images of TNBC tissues collected in 2022-23, with ground truth masks generated using Fiji (more details in Supplementary Sec \ref{suppl-sec-G}).
-The UDIAT dataset \cite{yap2017automated} includes breast ultrasound images characterized by irregular tumor morphology and indistinct boundaries.
-Additionally, we evaluate an Alzheimer's histopathology dataset \cite{jimenez2022visual} for tau protein segmentation, with AD $256\times256$ and AD $128\times128$ versions, where the former contains a more complex background.
-Causal mediation and control of $\mathcal{L}_\textbf{fd}$ are independent of the neural network architecture.
+\textbf{Setup.} Experimental setup and dataset details can be seen in Supplementary Sec \ref{sec:setup}.
 We assess three prominent U-Net variants: AttentionUNet \cite{jimenez2022visual}, which employs gated attention mechanisms for improved segmentation; NucleiSegNet \cite{lal2021nucleisegnet}, designed for overlapping boundaries and varying nuclei sizes; and CMUNet \cite{10230609}, which combines multi-scale attention gates and a ConvMixer module to capture both global and local features (details in Supplementary Sec \ref{suppl-sec-H}).